KuronoaScarlet/FoW-Research/docs/index.md

 ```
 ### TODO 2: Load the Fog of War into an array with all the info created previously
 #### TODO 2.0:
-Declare the function to charge the Fog of War.
+Declare the function to Load the Fog of War.
 No arguments required!
 #### TODO 2.1:
 Create a dynamic FoWTiles array with the size of the Tiles Map.
 #### TODO 2.2: